juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Tagging process

-1. The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the working directory for the metadata tagging process.
-Copy the the following required files to this directory:
+1. Begin by starting in the 'working directory.
+The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the working directory for the metadata tagging process.

+To begin, open a Command Window by pressing Control + t.
+The following should appear:

+[insert a CMD window image here]

+Enter:

+cd C:\Temp\Metadata-tagging

+2. Copy the the following required files to this directory:
     - CSV metadata file generated from the PDB
     - all the photos listed in the CSV metadata file
     - the required python programs
-2. Check for valid dates in CSV file
+4. Check for valid dates in CSV file
     - open a Command Prompt Window from the Windows Start Menu
     - switch to the current working directory [C:\Temp\Metadata-tagging]
     - run ```python check-csv-file.py | more``` from the current working directory
     - edit dates in the CSV file that do not conform to the YYYY-MM-DD format

-4. Tag TIFF images
+5. Tag TIFF images
     - run ``` python write-tags-from-csv.py``` from the current working directory

-5. Tag JPEG images
+6. Tag JPEG images
     - run ``` python write-tags-from-csv.py``` from the current working directory

-6. Check images using nomacs
+7. Check images using nomacs

-    <p>Click [here](https://github.com/juren53/HST-Metadata/blob/master/Tools/nomacs/Configuring-nomacs.md) for how to configure nomac's 3-panel view</p>
+    <p>Click [here](../Tools/nomacs/Configuring-nomacs.md) for how to configure nomac's 3-panel view</p>

     <p>Things to spot check in TIFF and JPEG images</p>